thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 - Kubectl CLI
 - ArgoCD CLI

-Cert manager, Kubernetes Gateway and Apisix are installed in order to access the ArgoCD from the host machine.
-Basic understanding of Cert manager and Apisix will help understand the resource details, but it is not mandatory to try on local Kind cluster.
+Along with the ArgoCD installation in the KIND cluster we install Cert manager, Kubernetes Gateway and Apisix, with which we configure cluster to access the ArgoCD UI from the host machine.
+Understanding of Cert manager and Apisix would be nice but it is not mandatory to follow along.

 #### ArgoCD to manage application in any namespace

 The application in any namespace feature in ArgoCD works only when ArgoCD is installed at Cluster-scope level.

 #### Configuration